 Talk with your pediatrician about your overweight teen's BMI.

 The first step is to talk with an expert about your teen's weight.
 Ask your health care provider to calculate your teen's body mass index (BMI).
-BMI is one way to measure body fat percentage, based weight and height, and your pediatrician can compare your child's result with other teens his age.
+BMI is one way to measure body fat percentage, based on weight and height.
+Your pediatrician can then compare your child's result with other teens his age.
 If his BMI falls within the overweight or obese range, talk with the pediatrician about what your teen's weight goals should be.
 Whether weight loss is recommended for your teen will depend on several things, including:

 - How overweight he is